super-turbo-society/turbo-demos/platformer/README.md

 });
 ```

-Now when you call turbo run -w from your terminal, you should see the kiwi and tile rendered on screen!
+Run your game and you should see the kiwi and tile rendered on screen!

 Remember, there are no collisions yet, so don't worry if your kiwi is standing inside of the tiles.
-We will fix that later!
+We will fix that later.

 ### Part Two: Collisions and player movement